 Spring creeks commonly have dense, naturally occurring macrophyte beds resulting in DO delta and Beck's Biotic Index (v3) values that may not meet the thresholds in Table 2-1; therefore, they are exempt from the narrative nutrient translator.
-Montana's spring creeks are inventoried7 and this inventory must be used to identify these waterbodies.
-Applicable criteria and allowable exceedance rates for spring creeks are in Table 2-4.
-Unlisted but verified spring creeks may be evaluated and assessed on a case-by-case basis; these waterbodies must be approved as spring creeks by the department and are then subject to Table 2-4.
+Montana's spring creeks are inventoried8 and this inventory must be used to identify these waterbodies.
+Unlisted but verified spring creeks may be evaluated and assessed on a case-by-case basis; these waterbodies must be approved as spring creeks by the department.
+The narrative nutrient standards (NEW RULE I) apply to spring creeks but will require development of site-specific causal and response variable criteria on a case-by-case basis.
+Such criteria must be approved by the department and submitted to EPA for review and approval.